 The distance to San Francisco and east Marin communities precluded the ability to ship milk for domestic consumption.
 In the absence of refrigeration, the raw milk was briefly useable by the ranch families and employees.
 Collected by milkers either outdoors or inside large milking barns, raw milk sat in pans inside dairy houses to allow for cream separation.
 The surplus skim milk was dumped into a drain leading to an open trench, finding its way to penned, thirsty hogs.
 It was not unusual to see swine and casks of butter shipped off together on the decks of schooners headed for the city.

-The estates of the three Shafter / Howard families declined shortly after the turn of the century.
+The estates of the three Shafter / Howard families declined shortly after 1900.
 Following the 1906 earthquake, several dairies located on Inverness Ridge shuttered their doors.
 Although building damage contributed to their demise, these ranches failed due to the absence of Coast Miwok burning and the rapid expansion of native coyotebrush and poison oak thickets, leading to dramatic reductions in grazeable pastures for cows.
 By 1933, all ridgeline dairies were gone.

 The demand for Shafter / Howard ranch produce waned, particularly as transportation throughout the Bay Area improved.
 Other regional dairies were improving their quality, quantity and distribution of produce, while the cumulative impacts of overgrazing on Point Reyes had caused a significant decline in pasture quality.
 The accumulation of massive debt, the 1929 stock market crash, and the close of the Depression ultimately brought an end to the three estates, and the “butter rancho”.
 Land speculators picked up the pieces, and in most instances resold the ranches to the contemporary tenants.